best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 - Ensure code is readable, well documented, and follows a logical structure.

 ### 3. Use [code reviews](https://best-practice-and-impact.github.io/qa-of-code-guidance/peer_review.html)
 - Peer review of code should be used to quality assure and improve your code.
-A fresh pair of eyes may be able to spot places where things could be done more efficiently to save computing resource.
+A fresh pair of eyes may also be able to spot places where things could be done more efficiently to save computing resource.

-- This also helps other members of your team understand the code in detail and can help build capability in the team if necessary.
-This ensures that a single developer is not relied upon to write and maintain all code.
+- This also helps other members of your team understand the code in detail and can help build capability in the team.
+It is important to avoid situations where a single developer is relied upon to understand, write and maintain all code as this can cause major problems if that person is away or leaves the team.

 ## **Data exploration and quality**